Our topmost choices for the best cross-training shoes:

 Nike Metcon 7

 This versatile cross trainer can take on a wide variety of gym workouts.
 Some experts consider it the best all-around training shoe.
 And it has plenty of brave colors to match your athletic outfit.

 Other top choices for general fitness workouts are:

 Nike ZoomX SuperRep Surge

 This training shoe is for indoor workouts.
-It has a ZoomX technology, which is now becoming more affordable to consumers.
+It has ZoomX technology, which is now becoming more affordable to consumers.
 The ZoomX foam is superior in energy return and helps you move a lot faster on your feet.
 It is Nike’s lightest and highest energy-returning midsole foam cushioning.

 Nike ZoomX SuperRep Surge can take on a simple walk to a sudden surge of adrenaline on the treadmill.
-It has a rower clip at the heel, which makes it an excellent shoe for the rowing machine.
+It has a rower clip at the heel, making it an excellent shoe for the rowing machine.
 It has a grippy rubber outsole designed to provide sure traction on any gym surface.
-And a side arc, which provides a lateral support during strength training.
+And side arc, which provides lateral support during strength training.